 Lavender propagation from cuttings is a cheap and easy way of obtaining new plants.
-Instead of buying the new plant, just take cuttings from the old one and transplant it in your garden.
+Instead of buying the new plant, just take cuttings from the old one (at the same time when pruning your plants) and transplant it in your garden.
 In this article, I am explaining how to root your lavender cuttings in a straightforward way without using any rooting powder or similar.
 Anyone can do it for almost no cost.
 All you need is just some compost, several cuttings, water, and a couple of plastic pots.
 Instead of buying the new plant, just propagate your own.

 Process for how to root lavender from cuttings

 Starting a new lavender plant from cutting is a fairly simple and straightforward process, without rooting powder.
 Here is how to do it in the step – by – step guide, my simple method:

 Step 1 – Choose the best time: Ideally, choose the time after flowering to propagate the plant.
 It is usually in the mid or late summer.
 However, if you can’t do it at that time or season, you can also do it at any other time, even in the winter, with a little bit less success, depending on your climate.
 I live in a fairly mild climate, so I can take cuttings any time a year.

 Although the best time to take cuttings is after flowering, I usually take cuttings in the autumn and plant them directly in the ground (as in the above photo).
 I choose autumn because it is the rainy season so the ground is rarely dry.
 By next spring new baby lavender plants are already rooted (see below photo).
 But, I can do it due to the mild climate.